AudioPixie/TPRTracker/README.md

 ### Head over to [releases](https://github.com/AudioPixie/TPRTracker/releases) to download the latest build

+**Attention Racers:** automatic race options are based off of Season 1 Tournament ruleset as of: **August 9th, 2024**.
+If you wish to use a different ruleset, see instructions [below](https://github.com/AudioPixie/TPRTracker/tree/main?tab=readme-ov-file#automatic-race-settings).

 **Attention Mac users:** if you are blocked from opening the application, right click the icon and select "Open", then select "Open" again in the pop-up dialog.

 **Attention Windows users:** you can safely disregard/delete the _MACOSX folder, this is a fun result of zipping a folder on Mac that I will figure out how to get rid of at some point...

 Current releases include MacOS and Windows x64 builds.
 Feel free to request additional versions.

 ## Application Overview

 **Includes:**